Technology for marketing went like the clappers in 2013 with new channels, technology and ways of communicating with consumers.

 I know we’ve heard it all before, but social media really will harden its grip in 2014, as marketers – including b2b marketers – key into its importance in the content marketing mix.
 The crucial difference will be the use of targeted custom content as companies compete to develop awareness and win customer mindshare in the marketplace.

 Social media is maturing, but with this new maturity comes a new level of responsibility in the form of ROI.
 Expect to see more emphasis put on ensuring a good ROI from the social media channel and the development of more tools to measure it.

 Wearable technology is here – well, almost.
 Samsung’s Galaxy Gear watch is already available and Google is currently testing Glass on consumers and staff.

 The interesting question is, how will marketers target people using wearable devices, and how will they change the way content is presented?
-The only certainty at this stage is that, crucially, content will be data driven and relevant.
+The only certainty at this stage is that, crucially, the content will be data-driven and relevant.

 Technology writer Shane Richmond talks about the different types of information wearable devices will deliver in his book Computerised You.
 One is ‘ambient’ content that can, for example, let you know where your friends are gathering or alert you to a special offer as you walk past, say, a coffee shop.

 3. Technology, bricks and mortar

 While the physical high street is widely reported as being in decline, it’s interesting to see how brick-and-mortar retailers are becoming much more technology-savvy and innovative.

 How about this, for example, Burberry’s flagship London store plans to arm its staff with iPads and bring some of the web experience to the high street, featuring mirrors that double as video screens.